 The two WB props are wide-bladed items created by cutting down and calibrating larger-diameter APC props to fill gaps in the torque absorption figures for my standard test set.

 As can be seen, this example of the Webra 2.5R glow-plug model really did itself proud!
-The above figures imply a peak output of around 0.400 BHP @ 17,200 rpm, well in excess of the claim by the factory.
+The above figures imply a peak output of around 0.400 BHP @ 17,200 rpm, leaving both Chinn's and Warring's figures in the dust and actually beating the factory claim by a wide margin.
 I have no explanation for this - I can only report the figures obtained on test, all of which were essentially duplicated during the second round of testing.
 Anyone doubting my veracity is welcome to visit and join me in repeating the test for a third time!

-As far as I can determine through examination, the tested engine is in completely stock and original condition.
-The only two factors that I can think of which might have affected the measured performance relate to the piston/cylinder fit and the plug heat range.
+I'm reluctant to disturb an engine that is as well settled down as this one appears to be.
+As far as I can determine through external examination, the tested engine appearsto be in completely stock and original condition.
+The two major factors that I can think of which might have affected the measured performance relate to the piston/cylinder fit and the plug heat range.

 Looking at the first of these factors, this example appears to have an absolutely perfect piston/cylinder fit, with none of the tightness reported by other commentators.
 The engine does appear to have seen some use in a model, and it's possible that a knowledgeable previous owner has taken the trouble to optimize that fit through careful lapping.
 If so, he did a great job!